India & Israel’s Barak SAM Development Project(s)

 Aug 9/10: Defence Minister Shri AK Antony updates the status of various missile programs, in a Parliamentary reply to Shri SB Wankhede and Shri AP Shivaji.
 Trishul and Akash aren’t mentioned at all; the former presumably owing to its cancellation, the latter because it may no longer be a development program.
 LR-SAM’s ballistic flight trials was undertaken in May 2010.
 MR-SAM’s preliminary design has been carried out, along with “pre-tender briefing to all prospective vendors.”

-Feb 2/10: Akash up.
+Feb 2/10: Akash up, opportunity down.
 India increases its Akash SAM buy to 1,000, and will deploy them in the rugged terrain of the northeast as SA-3 replacements.
 The INR 42.79 billion (about $925 million) contract will buy 6 squadrons of Akash medium-range surface-to-air missiles (SAMs) from state-run Bharat Electronics Ltd (BEL).
 This 750 missile order follows an INR 12.21 billion (about $250 million) order for 2 initial squadrons with 250 missiles total, back in January 2009.

 Delivery under this order is expected between 2012-2015, stabilizing Akash as a shorter-range complement to the MR-SAM and affirming the IAF’s confidence.
-This isn’t likely to endanger the MR-SAM project, but it removes the expansion possibilities that would have been created by full cancellation, or a limited 2-squadron program.
+That confidence doesn’t endanger the MR-SAM project, but it removes the expansion possibilities that would have been created by full cancellation, or a limited 2-squadron Akash program.
 The Hindu | Indian Express | Times of India | Times Now | Bloomberg | India’s Business Times.

 2006 – 2009